Table of Contents

 On Tuesday, September 11, 2018, America’s Urban Campus and the Illinois Technology Association (ITA) co-hosted a workshop on the teaching and evaluation of Non-Technical Competencies.
 The idea for this workshop came from the Forecast Roundtables held in 2016 and 2017 between ITA member industry representatives and faculty from AUC institutions.
 During the sessions the company representatives emphasized their interest in hiring graduates who have had experience in team-based exercises, as well as chance to hone their communications and interactive skills.

-University participants included representatives in computer science and career services from Columbia College Chicago, DePaul University, National Louis University, University of Chicago and University of Illinois Chicago.
+University participants included representatives in computer science and career services from Columbia College Chicago, DePaul University, National Louis University, University of Chicago and University of Illinois at Chicago.

 Industry representatives came from CCCIS, Enova, Narrative Science, Shoppertrak, and ViaStrategies.